Make your own DIY bug killer repellents and traps for an inexpensive alternative to store-bought products.

 Spray the point of entry and the area around it and wipe it up.
 Ants leave behind pheromones and that is how they follow the pathway to the food source.

-Spraying and wiping up the area will erase the pheromones.
+Spraying and wiping up the area will get rid of the residual pheromones.
 You can also spray the point of entry from the outside as well.

 You can also use the Castile soap and water mixture to spray the ants directly.
 It will soften their shells and they will die.